dotnet/runtime/docs/design/specs/runtime-async.md

 * Usage of the `localloc` instruction is forbidden
 * Pinning locals may not be marked `HoistedLocal`

-Other restrictions are likely to be permanent.
+Other restrictions are likely to be permanent, including
+* By-ref locals cannot be hoisted across suspension points

-Suspension points may not appear in exception handling blocks.
+* Suspension points may not appear in exception handling blocks.
+* Only four types will be supported as the return type for "runtime-async" methods: `System.Threading.Task`, `System.Threading.ValueTask`, `System.Threading.Task<T>`, and `System.Threading.ValueTask<T>`

 All async methods effectively have two entry points, or signatures.
 The first signature is the one present in the above code: a modreq before the return type.
 The second signature is a "Task-equivalent signature", described in further detail in [I.8.6.1.5 Method signatures].